Parachute Jump: 2002 restoration and first lighting project

 In 2002, the EDC started renovating the Parachute Jump for $5 million.
 The NYCEDC contracted engineering firm STV to rehabilitate the structure.
 The upper part of the tower was dismantled, about two-thirds of the original structure was taken down, some of it replaced, and the structure was painted red.
 The restoration was completed around July 2003.
-Upon the completion of the project, Brooklyn Borough president Marty Markowitz started studying proposals to reuse or reopen the structure.
+Afterward Brooklyn borough president Marty Markowitz started studying proposals to reuse or reopen the structure; an STV project manager said that the refurbished icon that "could only be appreciated during the day".
 In 2004, STV subcontracted Leni Schwendinger Light Projects to develop a night-time lighting concept for the Parachute Jump.
 Schwendinger contracted Phoster Industries for the LED portion of the lighting project.
 Markowitz's office, NYC Parks, the NYCEDC, Schwendinger, and STV collaborated for two years on the project, which cost $1.45 million.

-The Coney Island Development Corporation and the Van Alen Institute held an architecture contest in 2004 to determine future uses for the 7800 sqft pavilion at the Jump's base.
+The Coney Island Development Corporation and the Van Alen Institute held an architecture contest in 2004 to determine future uses for the 7800 sqft pavilion at the jump's base.
 More than 800 competitors from 46 countries participated.
 The results were announced the following year; there were one winning team, two runners-up with cash prizes, and nine honorable mentions.
 The winning design outlined a bowtie-shaped pavilion with lighting and an all-season activity center, which included a souvenir shop, restaurant, bar, and exhibition space.

+Schwendinger's lighting system consisted of 450 LEDs and 17 floodlamps.
 The first night-time light show was held on July 7, 2006.
 The installation contained six animations and used most colors except for green, which would not have been visible on the tower's red frame.
 The animations were based on events in the local calendar, including the boardwalk's operating and non-operating seasons, the lunar cycle, the Coney Island Mermaid Parade, and national holidays such as Memorial Day and Labor Day.
 There is also a sequence called "Kaleidoscope" for other holidays.
 Officials said the lights were to be left on from dusk to midnight during summer and from dusk to 11:00 p.m. the rest of the year.
 In observance of the "Lights Out New York" initiative, which sought to reduce bird deaths from light pollution, the tower lighting went dark at 11:00 p.m. during the bird migratory seasons.